Regulations and Resources

 If You’re Building This:

-- any structural building including new buildings, additions, alterations, accessory buildings (sheds), and re-piling
+- any structural building including new buildings, additions, alterations, accessory buildings (sheds if bigger than 10m2), and re-piling

 - plumbing and drainage

 - heating (fireplaces), ventilation and air conditioning systems